tbal999/flowtocsv/README.md

 This particular library can also handle other flat file types.
 My stance would be to try it out.
 If it works, great!
 Through doing this I discovered new ways how to wrangle data using recursion in go.
 This library can be inserted into ETL packaged solutions.

-At the moment, this library works with files i.e the workflow would be SFTP server -> download data flows to a folder -> parse data flows into csv -> load into SQL.
+At the moment there are two workflows for this library.

+1) SFTP server -> download data flows to a folder -> parse data flows into csv -> load into SQL.
+2) Connect to MRASCO SQL server -> load clobs into Go as strings -> parse clobs into csv -> load into SQL.

 You could probably adjust this library so that it works with an API. i.e connect to API -> grab dataflows -> parse etc

 Example code: